c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 empty pixels.

-A possible solution to avoid empty pixels is to have the algorithm tilt the chars horizontally rather than vertically.
-Something like
+A possible solution to avoid empty pixels is to have the algorithm tilt the chars only horizontally.
+Something like this:
-this:

 .. figure:: https://lh3.googleusercontent.com/gcnEulu7AuMlM2TmwusHLe5-iS3UqUVeTJnHFhKT9d_9JjqdCG7_nFijuyWpQKHzGVeTGfXlbbF-mOi_Y-TRxyuTs1H-xy-BUqfz55rMitmiSJApwRI5M_BTRTzDR47oRk1_iw8
    :alt: rotated2